 As there is no requirement for all of the appropriations considered below to be included by a specific partnership, exam questions may only include some of them.
 That means that you only need to deal with the appropriations referred to in the question.

-Another point to remember is that the Appropriation Account is an additional accounting statement that is required for a partnership.
-For a sole trader, the profit for the year is simply transferred to the credit side of the proprietor’s capital account (the double entry is completed by a debit entry in the income statement, resulting in a nil balance on that statement).
-In the case of a partnership, the income statement will still be debited, but the profit will be credited to the appropriation account, rather than the capital account.
+Another point to remember is that the ‘appropriation account’ is an additional accounting statement that is required for a partnership.
+For a sole trader, the profit for the year is simply transferred to the credit side of the proprietor’s capital account (the double entry is completed by a debit entry in the statement of profit or loss, resulting in a nil balance on that statement).
+In the case of a partnership, the statement of profit or loss will still be debited, but the profit will be credited to the appropriation account, rather than the capital account.
 As each appropriation is dealt with, the double entry is completed through entries in both the appropriation account and the partner’s current account (if current accounts are not maintained by the partnership, the entries will be made in the capital accounts).

 In some ways, the term ‘salaries’ is a misleading description.
-The salaries of employees are business expenses that are written off to the income statement, thereby reducing profit for the year.
+The salaries of employees are business expenses that are written off to the statement of profit or loss, thereby reducing profit for the year.
 However, as partners are the owners of the business, any amounts that are paid to them under the partnership agreement are part of their share of the profit.
 As the amount is guaranteed, it must be dealt with through a credit entry in the partner’s account (usually the current account) before the residual profit is shared.

 Interest on capital